viharika-Chinthapalli/Descriptive-Questions-Management/README.md

 ## Troubleshooting

 ### Database Issues

 - Delete `question_bank.db` to reset the database
 - Check database file permissions

 ### Similarity Detection Slow

 - First run downloads the model (~80MB)
 - Subsequent runs use cached model
 - Consider using GPU for faster embeddings

 ### Frontend Not Loading

-- Ensure static files are in `frontend/` directory
+- Ensure the React frontend is running: `cd frontend-react && npm run dev`
 - Check browser console for errors
-- Verify CORS settings if accessing from different origin
+- Verify the backend is running on http://localhost:8000
+- Check Vite proxy configuration in `frontend-react/vite.config.js`

 ### Dependency Import Errors

 If you encounter `ImportError: cannot import name 'cached_download' from 'huggingface_hub'`:

 ```bash
 python -m pip install --upgrade sentence-transformers==2.7.0 "huggingface-hub>=0.20.0"
 ```

 This error occurs when `sentence-transformers` version is incompatible with `huggingface-hub`.
 The fix is to upgrade to compatible versions.

 ## License